Planning a quick one-day trip to Seville? Here’s what to do in one day in Seville, for a visit you will never forget!

 Renfe is the company that operates Spain’s trains.
 You can book tickets on Renfe’s website as well, but it can be notoriously difficult to navigate and get credit card transactions to go through without issues, especially if you are using US cards.

-Getting around in Seville
+Getting around on Your One Day in Seville

 You can walk everywhere in the historical center: most of the major sights are not too far from one another.
 Taxis are available as well.